15-Year-Old Killed In Ski Slope Accident Remembered as ‘Positive’ and ‘Adventurous’

 “When I heard about it, my heart just sank,” Schwartz said.
 “Some of my younger friends are his friends and they were there and they witnessed it and I can’t imagine what it must have been going through their heads.
 I mean that is a traumatic experience at a young age.”

 The North Tahoe Fire District responded to the collision Sunday at 2 p.m.
-The Sierra Sun reports Lapp had just finished competing at Sunday’s Tahoe Junior Freeride Series’ event at Palisades Tahoe when the two teens collided, taking a young life and leaving this community stunned.MORE NEWS: Scientists Turn To Rice Fields To Save California's Dwindling Salmon Population
+The Sierra Sun reports Lapp had just finished competing at Sunday’s Tahoe Junior Freeride Series’ event at Palisades Tahoe when the two teens collided, taking a young life and leaving this community stunned.MORE NEWS: Crews Battle Recycling Plant Fire In Modesto

 The school district had nine mental health professionals on campus today to help Lapp’s classmates with grief counseling.